corda/corda-docs/content/en/docs/corda-os/4.7/tutorial-cordapp.md

 * **clients** contains the source code for Spring Boot integration.
 * **config** contains the log4j2 configuration.
 * **contracts** and **workflows** contain the source code for the sample CorDapp written in Java.
-* **gradle** contains the gradle wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required.
+* **gradle** contains the Gradle Wrapper, which allows the use of Gradle without installing it yourself and worrying about which version is required.

 ## Starting the sample CorDapp